 How to Get to the Thames Barrier

 The reason we chose to start at the Thames Barrier was purely logistical.
-It seemed like a better idea to start where the transport links aren’t quite as good and there are more options for food at the end.
-In terms of transport links, the Thames Barrier isn’t as accessible as Putney Bridge, but it’s still fairly good.
+It seemed like a better idea to start where the transport links aren’t quite as good, and there are more options for food at the end.
+Regarding transport links, the Thames Barrier isn’t as accessible as Putney Bridge, but it’s still reasonably good.
 We used the DLR and buses to get to the start.
 There’s a short walk (10 minutes or so) from the nearest bus stop to the Visitor Centre at the Thames Barrier.

 Get off at Greenwich Trust School and follow Eastmoor Street north.
 There’s a handy Google Maps route for you below.

 Address: The Thames Barrier Information Centre, 1 Unity Way, London, SE18 5NJ

 If you choose to walk the other way, Putney Bridge is easily accessible.
 There are bus stops along the bridge itself or Putney railway station, just a 7-minute walk from the Thames Path.

 If you’re interested, here’s the snippet of the ITV show Britain’s Favourite Walks: Top 100…